Women and Gender Studies

-- Enhance the marketability of students who are interested in how issues regarding women and men impact a variety of employment opportunities, including business, social work, education, public policy, healthcare, sport and law;
+1) enhance the marketability of students who are interested in how issues regarding all genders impact a variety of employment opportunities, including business, social work, education, public policy, healthcare, sport and law;

-- Provide an opportunity for men and women to learn more about the role of gender in society.
+3) provide an opportunity for all genders to learn more about the role of gender in society.

 The teaching and learning approach tends to be interdisciplinary, emphasizing relationships and connections between traditional disciplines.

 The introductory women and gender studies classes, WGS 110 and 112, provide an avenue for students to fulfill North Dakota State University’s cultural diversity requirement while earning the undergraduate major.
 All students are required to take 40 credits of general education course work from categories including, but not limited to, communication, humanities and fine arts, social and behavioral sciences, wellness, cultural diversity and global perspective.

 A women and gender studies student will strengthen skills in writing, critical thinking, oral presentation, team work and leadership.
 These skills are important in today’s evolving job market oriented by increased needs for communication skills, new technologies, rapid economic change and resourceful employees.
 Women and gender studies courses, which emphasize the value of diversity, relationships and coalition building, prepare graduates to listen, to communicate across differences in background and viewpoint, to analyze current discourse and to respond openly to change.
 These are all characteristics required to pursue successful careers in teaching and school administration; social services, law enforcement, counseling, community organization, communication, business, marketing, human resources, and management; services and hospitality industries; and in healthcare fields such as nursing, medicine, pharmacy and administration.

 The Women and Gender Studies Advisory Board consists of representatives from various colleges and student life.
 The women and gender studies director administers the program.

 |Ashley Baggett||History, Philosophy, and|